The Biosecurity Act 2014 (the Act) commenced on 1 July 2016.

 - where the horses/s are being moved to and the name and address of the person receiving the horse/s

 - the date of movement

 If you receive a horse onto your property you must either create a movement record or take a copy of the existing movement record that includes those details.
 You are receiving a horse if a horse is being delivered to your care, this includes if a horse stays at your place overnight or you are a vet.

 If you are moving a horse and there is no receiver, only one movement record needs to be created.
-For movements including taking a horse for a ride down the road, to the beach or to the neighbours for the day simply record where you rode to and ‘return’.
+For movements including taking a horse for a ride down the road, to the beach or to the neighbours for the day simply record where you rode to and your return address.

-Multiple movements can be record on one movement record.
+Multiple movements can be recorded on one movement record.
 Movement records can be created in any format providing it captures the above specified information, including:

 - diary or logbook entries

 - movement record (template only - this is template for all animals and some information may not be required for horse movements)